 - Prepare a 9 to 10 inch loose-bottomed non-stick tart tin, by base-lining with baking paper.

 - Coarse-crush the biscuits by placing in a plastic food bag and bash with a rolling pin.

 - Melt the coconut oil in a medium-sized bowl in the microwave or in a saucepan over a very gentle heat.

-- Pour the biscuit mix into the base of the tin and spread across the bottom, gently pushing up the sides of the tin with the back of a spoon until you have an even layer which forms a tart-case.
+- Pour the biscuit mix into the base of the tin and spread across the bottom, gently pushing up the sides of the tin with the back of a spoon until there is an even layer which forms a tart-case.

 - Place the chopped chocolate in a medium-sized bowl and in a small saucepan, gently heat the cream until it just reaches simmer-point.

 - Allow to cool completely at room temperature, stirring frequently as it cools and thickens.

-- Now bring to a boil and add the sliced lemon.
-Coat in the sugar liquid and continue to boil, turning frequently, cooking for about 10 minutes (until the lemons become more translucent).
+- Coat the lemon with the sugar liquid and continue to boil, turning frequently using tongs or a fork, cooking for about 10 minutes (until the lemons become more translucent).